kpilszak/tip-calculator/README.md

 ## General info
 This project is an application using Java FX.
-The main purpose is to create a calculator which displays a restaurant bill tip and total.
+The main purpose is to create a calculator which displays a restaurant bill total and tip.

 ## Technologies
 Project is created with: